nataliecardot/hangman/README.md

 ## Project Specifications

-- Display hangman pole and figure using SVG
+- Display hangman scaffold and figure using SVG
-- Generate a random word
+- Generate random word
 - Display word in UI with correct letters
 - Display wrong letters
 - Show notification when a letter is selected twice